 , a group show including works by

-Sarah Braman, Leidy Churchman, Andy Coolquitt, Keltie Ferris, Lauren Luloff, Michael Jones McKean, and Jacob Robichaux.
+Sarah Braman, Leidy Churchman, Andy Coolquitt, Keltie Ferris, Lauren Luloff, Michael Jones McKean,

+.
 The term "oculus imaginationis" was coined by the esoteric 17th century physician Robert Fludd, who thought the "eye of the imagination" did not receive images, but projected them onto a screen "beyond the back of the head", a floating space that exists only in fantasy.
 Artists have persistently sought access to the universe of pure imagination and today, are armed with an array of tools to materialize what is physically unreal.
 Borrowing from the factual world to express this subjective vision might be the longest standing tradition in art and yet, the question bears repeating: With what does the inner eye think?
 To answer such a question, the artists in "Oculus Imaginationis" have responded with a modesty that is unashamedly attractive, realistic, unpretentious and hopeful.
 With an acceptance that abstraction is the end result when filtering an image into the world, these artists imply that any representation may be provisional.
 For